About the course

 » More about Employability

-- A UK second class (2:2) Honours degree or equivalent internationally recognised qualification in a related discipline.
+- A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in a related subject.

 Entry criteria are subject to review and change each academic year.